The Street (2000 TV series): Episodes

+Production

+Each episode of the series cost $2.3 million.

 Reception

 Dalton Ross of Entertainment Weekly gave the series premiere a grade of D+, stating that the "Darren Star created drama plays like a bad Melrose Place episode with obligatory IPO terminology thrown in".
 Howard Rosenberg of Los Angeles Times was lukewarm on the show, calling it "passable but hardly a highlight".